 Uxbridge College A Level best 'Value Added' in London

-Uxbridge College is the best college in London for ‘Value Added’ at A Level - as well as being one of the best colleges in the UK, according to new Government figures.
+Uxbridge College is the best college, offering a full A Level programme, in London for ‘Value Added’ at A Level - as well as being one of the best colleges in the UK, according to new Government figures.

 ‘Value Added’ is a measure of how much improvement students make compared to their peers nationally.
 Sometimes described as ‘distance travelled’, Value Added reflects how much ‘value’ a school or college adds to its students, by comparing students’ achievement levels before they begin their A Levels to their performance when they finish.
 The Department for Education (DfE) figures show that 16-18 year olds taking A Levels are making better progress at Uxbridge College than at any other Sixth Form in Hillingdon, as well as any Sixth Form or Further Education college in the capital as a whole.